antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 ```
 redis:6379
 ```
-`tye deploy` will create kubernetes secret to store the connection string.
+`tye deploy` will create Kubernetes secret to store the connection string.

 > *--interactive is needed here to create the secret.
 This is a one-time configuration step.
 In a CI/CD scenario you would not want to have to specify connection strings over and over, deployment would rely on the existing configuration in the cluster.*